jimmywong2003/LZO-Compression-on-nRF52/README.md

 # LZO-Compression-on-nRF52

+## Lossless Compression Algorithm Overview

+* Run-length encoding (RLE) – Simple scheme that provides good compression of data containing lots of runs of the same value
+* Huffman coding – Pairs well with other algorithms, used by Unix's pack utility
+* Prediction by partial matching (PPM) – Optimized for compressing plain text
+* bzip2 – Combines Burrows–Wheeler transform with RLE and Huffman coding
+* Lempel-Ziv compression (LZ77 and LZ78) – Dictionary-based algorithm that forms the basis for many other algorithms

 ## Show how to use the LZO compression / decompression library on nRF52 Series

 This demo is to add the miniLZO compression / decompression library on the nRF52 series.